 We realized that significant amounts of square footage were not being fully used in some areas.
 Shifting this space to other areas of the home would remain in compliance with NYC zoning regulations.
-There was room to remove square footage from both the garage and the main house’s garden floor without reducing the functionality of those areas.
+There was room to remove square footage from both the garage and the main house’s garden floor without reducing functionality.
 We relocated the square footage to the parlor floor.
 In that space, we created a kitchen and sitting area large enough for the whole family to enjoy.
 This shift in building mass also increased the size of the courtyard by 200 square feet, a 50% increase.

 Check out the full project page here!